BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 > 🧷 More information [here](https://manned.org/ps).

 **kill**
-- Sends a signal to a process, usually related to stopping the process.
+`kill` sends a signal to a process, usually related to stopping the process.

 Then, once you found the process you want to kill, use the command that suits best your scenario:

 > 💡 All signals except for SIGKILL and SIGSTOP can be intercepted by the process to perform a clean exit.

 1. Terminate a program using the default SIGTERM (terminate) signal:

 ```bash
 kill process_id
 ```

 2. List available signal names (to be used without the SIG prefix):

 ```bash
 kill -l
 ```

 3. Terminate a background job:

 ```bash
 kill %job_id
 ```

 4. Terminate a program using SIGHUP (hang up) signal.
 Many daemons will reload instead of terminating:

 ```bash
 kill -1|HUP process_id
 ```

 5. Terminate a program using the SIGINT (interrupt) signal.
 This is typically initiated by the user pressing CTRL + C:

 ```bash
 kill -2|INT process_id
 ```

 6. Signal the operating system to immediately terminate a program (which gets no chance to capture the signal):

 ```bash
 kill -9|KILL process_id

 ```
 7. Signal the operating system to pause a program until a SIGCONT (“continue”) signal is received:

 ```bash
 kill -17|STOP process_id

 ```
 8. Send a SIGUSR1 signal to all processes with the given GID (group ID):

 ```bash
 kill -SIGUSR1 -group_id
 ```